cyberboy666/c_l_i_k_r/README.md

 - ensure that __Mouser Part Number__ is selected in the dropdown above the first row, then _next_, _process_
 - if everything looks correct can now put _add to basket_

+## selecting to omit some parts

+- you may not want to include the 4x CV inputs in your build. in this case the 4x jacks, 4x resistors and 8x diode can be omitted from build
+- you can also omit the 4x pots if you only want to use c_l_i_k_r as a usb-keyboard (for example if you already have a midi controller to use with r_e_c_u_r)

 # ordering pcbs

 you can support this project by buying individual pcbs from the [shop](https://underscores.shop). if you would rather have pcbs fabricated from gerbers directly the file you need is [here](/hardware/gerber_latest.zip)